Simon Property FFO rises, tops expectations

 Simon Property Group Inc (SPG.N) reported a 19 percent increase in a key earnings measure Thursday on higher rents and sales at its malls and outlet centers, easily beating estimates, and the real estate investment trust raised its outlook for the year.

-The company also increased its quarterly dividend.
+The company also raised its quarterly dividend.
 It is the third time this year that Simon has raised its guidance, and its fifth dividend increase in as many quarters.

-Simon is one of the first mall companies to report quarterly results amid gradually improving retail sales and consumer confidence.
-Luxury mall owner Taubman Centers Inc (TCO.N) also reported strong sales and raised its outlook for the year.
+Simon is one of the first mall companies to report quarterly results amid gradually improving retail sales and consumer confidence but slow jobs growth.

-"The retailers have become much more aggressive in paying up for the right space in good locations where last year they were much more hesitant to do that," Richard Imperiale, president of Uniplan Investment Counsel Inc, said.
-"It's a reflection of the quality of the properties and the reflection of the retail community to get much more aggressive on the retail side."

 Analysts, on average, had expected FFO of $1.92 a share on revenue of $1.19 billion, according to Thomson Reuters I/B/E/S.